erdoukki/lede-insomnia/README.md

 Always check out the original image builder if it changed (like sources urls).

-# LEDE Latest Stable build with latest NodeJs, eduperez/mwlwifi_LEDE's WIFI driver, Redis 4, MariaDB
+# LEDE Latest Stable build with latest NodeJs 9, eduperez/mwlwifi_LEDE's WIFI driver, Redis 4, MariaDB 5.5

 ... and many pre-built packages and firmwares, image builder, Linksys WR1900ACS/WRT3200ACM and D-Link DIR860l B1 is already built, but based on the READMEs, you can built a new one easy.